Skip to main content

 In this short video, Dr. Lori Handy explains the difference between the common cold and influenza.

-Does the influenza vaccine cause Guillain-Barré syndrome?
+Does the influenza vaccine cause GBS?

 Every year, between 75 and 150 previously healthy children die after becoming infected with influenza; therefore, the benefits of getting the influenza vaccine outweigh the risks.
+The 2024-2025 influenza season was particularly severe, causing around 260 children to die.
+About 9 of every 10 of these deaths were in children who were not vaccinated against influenza.

 When is the best time to get the influenza vaccine?